 Now that you have a better understanding, let’s talk about steps you can take to maintain a good business credit score.

 1. Separate Personal and Business Credits

 When you are starting a business, having a strong personal credit score is a near necessity.
 But there is a downside to relying heavily on your personal credit, even after your business has been fully established.
-If one day your business faces financial risk, your personal credit becomes at risk too, which will could ultimately limit your business’s long-term growth potential.
+If one day your business faces financial risk, your personal credit becomes at risk too, which will ultimately limit your business’s long-term growth potential.

 So what should you do?
 Apply for a Canadian Business Number, register your business, obtain a proper business license and credit account.
 Always keep your business and personal credit separate, so you dont ever have to put your personal credit at risk when applying for loans.

 In basic terms, this means: paying your bills in full, on time, or better yet, in advance!
 Seems pretty straightforward, right?
 To get your business credit score as high as it can be, you have to pay every single one of your vendors and suppliers on time.
 Your business credit score relies heavily on how timely you are with your outstanding debt obligations.

 It’s great to pay your bills on time, but paying it early is even better.
 Why?
 Because vendors and lenders can leave comments on your business credit report such as “pays in full, pays early, pays slow, etc.”, which can indicate to potential lenders that you’re in control of your finances.

 Make sure you understand what is in your credit report and what contributes to your business credit score.
 If you need a reminder or aren’t sure, check out this great article here.